 Modes of delivery

-ACM40412 Certificate IV in Veterinary Nursing is offered via two study methods including our full-time on-campus course based in Bentley, Western Australia as well as our online eLearning course.
-Our online eLearning course offers a more flexible approach to learning and can be studied practically anywhere in the world as long as you have access to a veterinary practice, an English speaking and writing workplace supervisor as well as a reliable internet connection.
+ACM40418 Certificate IV in Veterinary Nursing formerly ACM40412 Certificate IV in Veterinary Nursing is offered via two study methods.
+This includes our full-time on-campus course based in Bentley, Western Australia and our online eLearning course offering a more flexible approach to learning.
 Learn more about our study modes here

-Certificate IV in Veterinary nursing is a natural progression pathway from ACM30117 Certificate III in Animal Studies (previously ACM30110) and ACM40317 Certificate IV in Companion Animal Studies providing you with the vital skills to undertake and assist in clinical duties such as pathology, radiology and procedures relating to managing medical cases.
-Find out more about study outcomes here
+Certificate IV in Veterinary nursing is a natural progression pathway from either ACM20117 Certificate II in Animal Studies (previously ACM20110) or ACM30117 Certificate III in Animal Studies (previously ACM30110) and ACM40317 Certificate IV in Companion Animal Studies providing you with the vital skills to undertake and assist in clinical duties such as pathology, radiology and procedures relating to managing medical cases.
+Learn more about course outcomes here

 The AVT Difference